waren23greg-stack/waren23greg-stack/README.md

 ## 📌 Right Now

 - 🔭 Wiring MISTCODER into CI/CD — auto-block unsafe pushes
-- 🌱 EDEN Phase V — multi-agent field deployment
+- 🌱 EDEN-BioGuard — research & architecture phase, seeking collaborators
 - 🤝 Open to research collabs and grant partnerships
 - 📍 Nairobi — building for Africa and the planet